 The first document in which mention is made of a place that can be identified with Pozzo is 844.
-In this document reference is made to a place called Oratorio “prope Puteo”, that is near Pozzo, perhaps identifiable with the same church of Pozzo, dedicated to San Pietro in Vinculis.
 In the mid-11th century, the fortunes of the fortress were linked to an important family from Lucca, the Rolandinghi, and then passed into the hands of the Cadolingi family, great owners of the Middle Lower Valdarno.
-During the fourteenth century it passed to the hospital of Altopascio, which placed the administrative headquarters of the assets owned in the Valdarno.
-After a period of decline, due also to the involvement of the castle in the war events between Lucca and Florence, the presence of the Albizzi Florentine family was attested in Pozzo from the 15th century onwards, as the owner of the complex.
+During the 14th century it passed to the hospital of Altopascio, which placed the administrative headquarters of the assets owned in the Valdarno.
 It is with the arrival of the Albizzi that the fortress takes on the connotation of villa-farm, organized around the manor house, the annexes and the service structures, the church of San Pietro, rebuilt and used as a noble chapel.

 After passing Pozzo, the road connects us to the asphalted Via Bindone, which must be taken for a hundred meters to the intersection with Via Tonsana, on the right.
 Traveled along Via Tonsana for about 200 meters, you have to turn right onto a downhill road that connects with Via Lungomonte and takes you back to the starting point.